RedHatInsights/insights-core/CONTRIBUTING.md

 ## Contributor Setup

-If you wish to contribute to the falafel project you'll need to create a fork in github.
+If you wish to contribute to the insights-core project you'll need to create a fork in github.

 1. Clone your fork::

-    git clone git@github.com:your-user/falafel.git
+    git clone git@github.com:your-user/insights-core.git

 2. Reference the original project as "upstream"::

-    git add remote upstream git@github.com:RedHatInsights/falafel.git
+    git add remote upstream git@github.com:RedHatInsights/insights-core.git

 At this point, you would synchronize your fork with the upstream project using the following commands::